Strategies for Stronger Bones and a Healthier Body

 we're going to get a little head start and review the most successful

 strategies you need to know for maintaining healthy bones.
+The current

 approach to preventing and treating osteoporosis is "wait and see."